flexiWAN uses encrypted IPSec over VxLAN tunnels between sites. The tunnel headers are described in the following figure:

-You can view your tunnels in the Inventory -> Tunnels menu:
+Tunnels can be viewed from the Inventory -> Tunnels menu:

-Every created tunnel displays the flexiEdge device and interface the device is connecting, Path Label, the tunnel connectivity status, round-trip time and loss measured using ICMP between the tunnel endpoints.
+Every created tunnel displays the flexiEdge device and interface the device is connecting, Path Label, the tunnel connectivity status, round-trip time, encryption and loss measured using ICMP between the tunnel endpoints.

 The connectivity status, round-trip time and loss displays the status for the existing path selected between the tunnel end-points, even if no direct path is used.

 A graphical representation of the tunnel configuration can also be viewed in the Dashboards -> Network menu: